code-switching/code-switching.github.io/2018/files/spa-eng/README.md

     * Every entity that has employees
     * If the entity name can be any other category, you have to rely on the context to support that the NE is an organization (e.g., Facebook as organization vs Facebook as the website product)
-    * Do not confuse with **LOCATION** when it's about going to a restaurants, for example
+    * Do not confuse with **LOCATION** when it's about going to a restaurant, for example
     * E.g., Apple, Nissan, Facebook, etc.

-4. **PRODUCT:** devices, videogames, medicines, food produced by a company, any well-defined service, website accounts, etc.
+4. **PRODUCT:** devices, video games, medicines, food produced by a company, any well-defined service, website accounts, etc.
     * E.g., your Facebook, your Twitter, iPhone, etc.

 5. **GROUP:** sports teams, music bands, duets, etc.
-    * Do not confuse sports teams with the team institution because context implies different behaviors (e.g., _"ManU invested on old trafford,"_ here ManU is not the team, but the organization)
+    * Do not confuse sports teams with the team institution because context implies different behaviors (e.g., _"ManU invested on Old Trafford,"_ here ManU is not the team, but the organization)
     * E.g., Real Madrid, PSG, Iron Maiden, etc.

 6. **EVENT:** concerts, award events, competitions, etc.
-    E.g., The Oscars, Super Bowl, World cup, Premier League, etc.
+    * E.g., The Oscars, Super Bowl, World cup, Premier League, etc.

 7. **TIME:** months, days of the week, seasons, etc.
     * Exclude hours, minutes, etc.